dy/spect/README.md

 Spect is build with a set of modern practices in mind (proxies, symbols, tagged strings, virtual dom, incremental dom, htm, custom elements, hooks, observers, tuples, frp).
 It grounds on API design research, experiments and proofs.

+🎡

-#### :ferris_wheel: Wheel formula:
+#### Wheel formula:

 > _Spect_ = _$ Collections_ + _Reactive Aspects_ + _Side-Effects_

+🏛️

 #### Principles:

-> 1. Expressivity.
+1. Expressivity.
-> 2. No bundling.
+2. No bundling.
-> 3. Hydration as part of progressive enhancement.
+3. Hydration as part of progressive enhancement.
-> 4. Standard HTML first.
+4. Standard HTML first.
-> 5. Max utility, min presentation.
+5. Max utility, min presentation.

 <!--
 Conceptually, app is a set of _reactions_ to changes in some _domain_.